MonikaSiddesh/AI-Prediction_of_Timing-_Violations/README.md

 ## Overview

-This project aims to predict the logic depth of a circuit before synthesis using a machine learning model.
-It helps identify potential timing violations early in the design process, reducing synthesis runtime and enabling better design optimization.
+This project addresses the challenge of long synthesis runtimes in digital circuit design by developing an AI-powered solution to predict combinational logic depth before synthesis.
+By accurately estimating logic depth early in the design flow, potential timing violations can be identified and mitigated, leading to faster design iterations and reduced overall project time.
+The solution utilizes an XGBoost machine learning model trained on a synthetically generated dataset of circuits, leveraging features derived from gate-level circuit descriptions.
+This project targets a generic technology node.

 ## Project Structure